'Oijo' is a colloquialism derived from the Bengali words 'oi jay', meaning "out there".

 These two simple words define us.

-Since 2010, we have been at the forefront of new media innovation in areas like music, cinema, culture and politics.
+Since 2010, we have been at the forefront of new media innovation in areas such as digital and social media, podcasts, video content, music, cinema, culture and politics.
 We intend to continue in this vein, breaching new frontiers with new ideas.

 Oijo is the story of three childhood friends from Kolkata, now based in Delhi.
 It was begun by Pragya Tiwari and Kavi Bhansali who were later joined by Rishi Majumder.
 The three were united by common journeys - all three had studied law, done experimental theatre and worked in the media, together as well as on their own - and common frustrations: they couldn't believe how limited opportunities in Indian media were.